 There is no way to reverse the damage of prenatal alcohol exposure.
-The mental and physical deficiencies associated with FAS and FAE last a lifetime.
-However, there are ways to help people with FAS or related conditions.
+The mental and physical deficiencies associated with FASD last a lifetime.
+However, there are ways to help people with FASD or related conditions.

-Children with FAS and FAE require good nutrition to help them grow and develop.
-As the child grows, parents can manage behavioural problems associated with FAS or FAE by:
+Children with FASD require good nutrition to help them grow and develop.
+As the child grows, parents can manage behavioural problems associated with FASD by: